Purarity/foodtel_code_test/README.md

 ## Bugs

 When initially navigating to the /admin page, a #418 (hydration error) error will display in the console.
-This currently exists because when users make their booking, the time is saved in their locale, which does not necessarily is the same as the server, this can be mitigated by standardized the timezone before saving to the database.
+This currently exists because when users make their booking, the time is saved in their locale, which does not necessarily is the same as the server, this can be mitigated by standardizing the timezone before saving to the database.

 The app is fully functional, but the UI can be better.

+There is a bug with the popover sometimes(?) not hiding itself on Safari on iOS.
+But is being [fixed](https://bugs.webkit.org/show_bug.cgi?id=267688).